Invest in Tap Systems, Inc.

 In 2018 we started selling our first generation of our system - the Tap Strap.

-While we only planned on selling 1,000 units so that we could validate the technology and get actual user feedback – fast forward to today, we have sold over 50,000 units of our products which gave us a unique, crystal clear view of the future.
+While we only planned on selling 1,000 units to validate the technology and get actual user feedback, we've now sold over 50,000 units of our products which gave us a unique, crystal clear view of the future.
 People all over the world were adopting our devices, using them in extreme scenarios and use cases wilder than any imagination could come up with.

 Myth: Tapping is inaccurate, slow and unreliable